ulrikdamm/Ulrikdamm.github.io/_posts/2024-10-12-The-Entities-Guide.md

 entityManager.SetComponentData(entity, health);
 ```

-And to remove the Health Component from the Entity:
+And to remove the `Health` component from the entity:

 ```c#
 entityManager.RemoveComponent<Health>(entity);
 ```

-One thing to note with IComponentData structs is that they have to be _blittable_.
-That means that it has some restrictions on what types you can use, notably no reference-types, meaning no strings, arrays or object references.
-The alternatives to these are `FixedString#Bytes`, `NativeArray` and `UnityObjectRef`.
+`IComponentData` types doesn’t have to be structs, you can also make class components, and you can keep references to other components or game objects in them.
+However, as we’ll get to see later, if you want to use them in Burst-optimized, background-scheduled, efficient jobs, then a lot more restrictions will apply, like reference types (classes) being completely banned.

 ### Finding Entity Components